 Barbara Burlison Mooney’s scholarship encompasses two fields: North American Architecture and African American Art and Architecture.
-She also teaches courses on European Architecture, Historic Preservation, and History and Methods.
+She taught courses on European Architecture, Historic Preservation, and History and Methods.

 Her publications in American Architecture include Prodigy Houses of Virginia: Architecture and the Native Elite (University of Virginia Press, 2008); and “Lincoln’s New Salem: Or, The Trigonometric Theorem of Vernacular Restoration,” Perspectives in Vernacular Architecture (2004).
 She is the editor of Vernacular America: Architectural Studies from Winterthur Portfolio (Chicago: University of Chicago Press and Winterthur Portfolio, in press).

 Mooney’s research into race and architecture includes “Sunny Spain, or Our Algeria: The Other Colonial Revival” in Recreating the American Past: Essays on the Colonial Revival (University of Virginia Press, 2006); “Looking for History’s Huts.”
 Winterthur Portfolio (2004); “The Comfortable, Tasty, Framed Cottage: The Emergence of an African-American Architectural Iconography” Journal of the Society of Architectural Historians (2002); “Racial Boundaries in a Frontier Town: St. Louis on the Eve of the American Civil War” in Identities in Space: Contested Terrains in the Western City Since 1850 (Ashgate, 2001).
 She is currently completing an article about the evolution of Jim Crow imagery in nineteenth-century America and Europe.